pypa/hatch/README.rst

 ``_DEFAULT_PYTHON_`` and ``_DEFAULT_PIP_`` environment variables to a command name (recommended) or absolute path so the correct executable gets called.
-If a virtual env is not in use and no env var is detected, the Python 3 versions will be used if on a non-Windows machine.
+If a virtual env is not in use and no env var is detected, the Python 3 versions will be used on non-Windows machines.

 Here is the literal implementation: